iporter-16/micb475-project2/minutes.md

 ## Nov 23

-- Alpha diversity: present observed and shannon in 4-panel figure (LDL + fibre).
+- Fig1 Alpha diversity: present observed and shannon in 2-panel figure (LDL).
 Relabel to be specific about groups.
-- Beta diversity: present smoking + nonsmoking in 4-panel figure (LDL + fibre)
+- Fig2 Beta diversity: present smoking + nonsmoking in 2-panel figure (LDL)
+- Fig3 PCA plots from picrust analysis
+- Fig4 Picrust barplots and heatmaps in 4-panel figure
+- Fig5 Volcano and DESeq bar plot for smokers
+- Supplementals: fibre diversity plots, volcano plot (nonsmokers sig results)

+Can't make huge claims/suggestions, only specifics.

+Takeaway: smokers are more susceptible and volatile to differences in LDL, shown both in picrust and deseq plots.

+Mention that there are two points in the nonsmokers volcano plots – possible NA, but go back and BLAST the sequence to link it to something.

 ## Nov 9